microsoft/live-share/docs/use/vscode.md

 ### Leave the collaboration session

 As a guest, you can leave the collaboration session without ending it for others by simply closing the VS Code window.
-If you'd prefer to keep the window open, you the scoped command menu by clicking on the session state status bar item and selecting "End Collaboration Session" or hit **Ctrl+Shift+P** and select the "Live Share: End collaboration session".
+If you'd prefer to keep the window open, hit **Ctrl+Shift+P** and select the "Live Share: End collaboration session" command or use the scoped command menu by clicking on the session state status bar item and selecting "Leave Collaboration Session".

 ![Share button](../media/vscode-leave-session.png)

 Any temp files are automatically cleaned up so no further action is needed.
-### Troubleshooting

-Having issues with sharing?
+Having issues with joining?
 Check out [troubleshooting](../troubleshooting.md#share-and-join).

 ## Co-editing